coder/code-server/doc/install.md

 - For Debian, Ubuntu and Raspbian it will install the latest deb package.
 - For Fedora, CentOS, RHEL and openSUSE it will install the latest rpm package.
 - For Arch Linux it will install the AUR package.
-- For any unrecognized Linux operating system it will install the latest binary release into `~/.local`.
+- For any unrecognized Linux operating system it will install the latest standalone release into `~/.local`.

   - Add `~/.local/bin` to your `$PATH` to run code-server.

 - For macOS it will install the Homebrew package.

-  - If Homebrew is not installed it will install the latest binary release into `~/.local`.
+  - If Homebrew is not installed it will install the latest standalone release into `~/.local`.
   - Add `~/.local/bin` to your `$PATH` to run code-server.

-- If ran on an architecture with no binary releases, it will install the npm package with `yarn` or `npm`.
+- If ran on an architecture with no releases, it will install the npm package with `yarn` or `npm`.
-  - We only have binary releases for amd64 and arm64 presently.
+  - We only have releases for amd64 and arm64 presently.

 ## Debian, Ubuntu